-In This Issue: |
+In This Issue:

-HAPPY NEW YEAR FROM ALL THE STAFF AT ABBA BOARDING KENNELS AND CATTERY To all our Loyal Customers and loved Pets we hope you had a very merry Christmas and a safe and happy new year and we look forward to seeing you again in 2012.
 To all our new and old customers we would like to send you a personal invitation to visit our new ABBA Boarding Kennels and Cattery located at 59- 61 Ordish Road Dandenong South.
 We value your custom and if you haven't seen our brand new facility we thought you may like to visit.
 We have the same friendly and dedicated staff that you have known in the past.
 We hope to see you soon.
-Drop in or phone anytime 9768 2214 Kind Regards Dennis and Vicki Cleghorn
+Drop in or phone anytime 9768 2214

 In rising summer temperatures, dogs will continue to play and can dangerously overheat!
 Heat stroke can lead to serious, even fatal, health complications such as collapse, seizures, and organ failure.
 Would you know what signs to watch for when hot weather leads to problems?
 Here are some helpful hints for your pets during summer